Monthly saving guide

 Why the Monthly Amount Matters More Than You Think

-The monthly amount matters because it is the lever most people can actually control.
-A big lump sum is powerful, but it usually depends on a bonus, inheritance, or sale.
-A monthly transfer depends on a habit, and habits are what most long term plans are made of.
+The monthly amount is the lever most people can actually control.
+A lump sum is powerful, but it usually depends on a bonus, an inheritance, or a sale.
+A monthly transfer depends on a habit, and habits are what long term plans are actually built on.

-This is also why compound interest is the engine behind the plan.
-Once returns start earning returns, the first few years of saving stop looking small.
-Every early contribution gets more time to work than the ones you make later.
+This is also why compound interest is the engine behind any long term plan.
+Once returns start earning returns, those first years of saving stop looking small.
+Every early contribution has more time to work than anything you add later.

 How to Calculate How Much You Need to Save

-The cleanest way to answer the question is to start with the goal, not with the monthly contribution.
-Decide what amount you want, decide when you want it, choose a realistic return assumption, and then work backward to the monthly saving that fills the gap.
+Start with the goal, not with a number you pulled from somewhere.
+Decide what amount you want, decide when you want it, pick a realistic return, and then work backward to the monthly saving that fills the gap.

-In plain language, the monthly saving equals the target amount multiplied by the monthly rate, then divided by the growth factor over the total number of months minus one.
-If you already have money invested, its future growth reduces the monthly amount you need to add from now on.
+The monthly saving equals the target amount multiplied by the monthly rate, divided by the growth factor over the total number of months minus one.
+If you already have money invested, its projected growth reduces the monthly amount you need to add from here.

 Monthly saving = target amount x monthly rate / (growth factor over total months minus 1)

-Using a 7% annual return with monthly compounding gives three useful benchmarks:
+Using 7% annual return with monthly compounding, three useful benchmarks fall out:

-The important idea is that the deadline changes the answer almost as much as the goal itself.
-A target that feels manageable over 30 years can become surprisingly expensive over 7 or 10 years because there is less time for growth to do the heavy lifting.
+The deadline changes the answer almost as much as the goal itself.
+A target that feels manageable over 30 years can become surprisingly expensive over 7 or 10 years, because there's less time for growth to do the heavy lifting.

-If you want to reverse engineer your own number, use the calculator and adjust one assumption at a time.
-A longer timeline, a higher starting balance, or a slightly smaller goal can all reduce the required monthly saving quickly.
+To reverse engineer your own number, use the calculator and adjust one variable at a time.
+A longer timeline, a higher starting balance, or a slightly smaller target can all reduce the required monthly saving quickly.

 Savings Benchmarks by Age

-Age matters because age is really another way of saying time.
-If the target is €500,000 by age 65 and the return is 7%, starting at 25 is a very different project from starting at 40.
-The later you start, the more of the work has to come from your own monthly contributions.
+Age is really another way of saying time.
+If the target is €500,000 by age 65 at 7%, starting at 25 is a very different project from starting at 40.
+The later you start, the more the work has to come from your monthly contributions rather than from growth.

 Monthly saving needed to reach €500,000 by age 65 at 7%, assuming you start from zero.